Fausto Veranzio: Family history

-While the family's main residence was in city of Šibenik, they owned a big summer house on island of Prvić, in place Šepurine, a neighboring place to Prvić-Luka (where he is buried in local church).
-The Baroque castle that was used by Vrančić family as summer residence is now in possession of the Draganić family.
+While the family's main residence was in the city of Šibenik, they owned a big summer house on island of Prvić, in place of Šepurine, a neighboring place to Prvić-Luka (where he is buried in the local church).
+The Baroque castle that was used by the Vrančić family as summer residence is now in possession of the Draganić family.
+Later in his life, in 1578, Fausto was married to Marieta Zar with whom had a daughter Alba-Roza, and possibly a son, who died young.

 Education and political activities

-As a youth, Veranzio was interested in science.
-Still a child, he moved to Venice, where he attended schools, and then to Padua to join the University, where he focused on law, physics, engineering and mechanics.
+As a youth, under Antun's tutelage, Veranzio was interested in science.
+While still a child, he moved to Venice, where he attended school, and then to Padua to join the University, where he focused on law, physics, engineering and mechanics.

-At the court of King Rudolf II, at the Hradčany castle in Prague, Veranzio was chancellor for Hungary and Transylvania often in contact with Johannes Kepler and Tycho Brahe.
+At the court of King Rudolf II, at the Hradčany castle in Prague, Veranzio was the chancellor for Hungary and Transylvania, often in contact with Johannes Kepler and Tycho Brahe.
 After his wife's death, Veranzio left for Hungary.
-In 1598, he got the title of bishop of Csanád (Episcŏpus Csanadiensis) in partibus (even though he never set foot in Csanád).
+In 1598, he received the title of bishop of Csanád (Episcŏpus Csanadiensis) in partibus (even though he never set foot in Csanád).
 In 1609, back in Venice, he joined the brotherhood of Paul of Tarsus (barnabites) and committed himself to the study of science.
-Veranzio died in 1617 in Venice and was buried in Dalmatia, near his family's countryhouse on the island of Prvić.
+Veranzio died in 1617 in Venice and was buried in Dalmatia, near his family's country house on the island of Prvić.